 The Triumph TR7 emerged from the most tumultuous period in the history of the British auto industry — the last and most controversial of a long line of Triumph sports cars.
-In this installment of Ate Up With Motor, we examine the tangled history of the 1975-1981 Triumph TR7 and its V8-powered sibling, the short-lived Triumph TR8, and take a quick look at the history of Triumph itself.
+In this installment of Ate Up With Motor, we examine the tangled history of the 1975-1981 Triumph TR7; its V8-powered sibling, the short-lived Triumph TR8; and Triumph itself.

 FROM BICYCLES TO BRITISH LEYLAND